JMRI/JMRI/scripts/HOWTO-distribution.md

     ant javadoc-uml uploadjavadoc

-( ) Create and upload the XSLT'd decoder pages
+[ ] Create and upload the XSLT'd decoder pages

     (cd xml/XSLT; ant xslt upload)

 Note: the very first time doing this on a new machine, it will be required to run the rsync command manually as the ssh fingerprint for the server wil need to be added to the local machine.
 Without this, it will fail via ant.

-( ) Format the release note page: change date, comment out "draft release", make sure links work and proper sections are commented/not commented out
+[ ] Format the release note page: change date, comment out "draft release", make sure links work and proper sections are commented/not commented out

-( ) Wait until the downloads have propagated to the mirrors; check by trying to download each file
+[ ] Wait until the downloads have propagated to the mirrors; check by trying to download each file

-( ) Commit release note file(s) to the web site GitHub repository,
+[ ] Commit release note file(s) to the web site GitHub repository,

-( ) Wait for update on JMRI web server
+[ ] Wait for update on JMRI web server

-( ) Complete all the above before continuing
+[ ] Complete all the above before continuing

-( ) Update the web site front page and downloads page:
+[ ] Update the web site front page and downloads page:

      index.html download/Sidebar download/index.shtml releaselist

-( ) Commit site
+[ ] Commit site

-( ) Consider submitting an anti-virus white-list request at:
+[ ] Consider submitting an anti-virus white-list request at:

         https://submit.symantec.com/whitelist/isv/

     If you don't, a bunch of Windows users are likely to whine

-( ) For production releases, file copyright registration
+[ ] For production releases, file copyright registration

     https://eco.copyright.gov/eService_enu/   (Firefox only!)

-( ) For production releases, make a new version of the Manual files (procedure to be developed!)
+[ ] For production releases, make a new version of the Manual files (procedure to be developed!)

-( ) Wait for update on JMRI web server
+[ ] Wait for update on JMRI web server

 ====================================================================================
 GitHub release steps

-( ) on GitHub JMRI/JMRI go to the "releases" link, then click "Draft a new release" e.g.
+[ ] on GitHub JMRI/JMRI go to the "releases" link, then click "Draft a new release" e.g.

     https://github.com/JMRI/JMRI/releases/new

-( ) Fill out form:
+[ ] Fill out form:

     "tag version field" gets vN.N.N (e.g. leading lower-case "v")
     @ branch: select the release-n.n.n release branch "Release title" field gets "Test/Prod Release N.N.N" Drop a link to the release note in the discussion field (for now) Attach files by dragging them in (you might have to have downloaded them above via e.g. a separate

-    curl -o release.zip "http://builds.jmri.org/jenkins/job/Test%20Releases/job/3.11.6/ws/dist/release/*zip*/release.zip"
+    curl -o release.zip "http://builds.jmri.org/jenkins/job/Test%20Releases/job/4.1.3/ws/dist/release/*zip*/release.zip"

-    and expansion; it's slow to upload from a typical home machine, though, so wish we had a way to cross-load from somewhere fast)
+    and expansion; it's slow to upload from a typical home machine, though, so wish we had a way to cross-load from somewhere fast - if release.zip is still on SF.net, you can do ssh jacobsen,jmri@shell.sf.net create
+    scp jacobsen,jmri@shell.sf.net:release.zip .

+    then expand the release.zip file

+    Note there's a little progress bar that has to go across & "Uploading your release now..." has to complete before you publish

     Click "Publish Release"
     Wait for completion, which might be a while with big uploads

     (It might be possible to automate this in Ant, see http://stackoverflow.com/questions/24585609/upload-build-artifact-to-github-as-release-in-jenkins and https://github.com/JMRI/JMRI/issues/103 )

+[ ] Once the tag is in place (confirm), manually delete the release-4.1.3 branch via the GitHub UI at https://github.com/JMRI/JMRI/branches

 ====================================================================================
 Announcement and post-release steps

-( ) Mail announcement to jmriusers@yahoogroups.com
+[ ] Mail announcement to jmriusers@yahoogroups.com

-    Subject is "Test version 3.9.5 of JMRI/DecoderPro is available for download" or "JMRI 3.8 is available for download"
+    Subject is "Test version 4.1.3 of JMRI/DecoderPro is available for download" or "JMRI 4.0 is available for download"

-( ) If a production version, update the SF automatic download icon by selecting default in SF.net FRS (3 times)
+[ ] If a production version, update the SF automatic download icon by selecting default in SF.net FRS (3 times)

-( ) Wait a day for complaints
+[ ] Wait a day for complaints

-( ) If production release, mail announcement to jmri-announce@lists.sourceforge.net
+[ ] If production release, mail announcement to jmri-announce@lists.sourceforge.net

-( ) Decide if worth announcing elsewhere (production version or big system-specific fix/feature):
+[ ] Decide if worth announcing elsewhere (production version or big system-specific fix/feature):

         RailRoadSoftware&yahoogroups.com
         MAC_DCC@yahoogroups.com